sarabeth-russert/bus-mall/README.md

 Bus Mall project for Code Fellows 201

 ### Author: Sara Russert
+### Shoping Cart and Store by: Lee Thomas and Sara Russert

 ### Links and Resources
 * to remove an event listener https://www.geeksforgeeks.org/javascript-removeeventlistener-method-with-examples/